 Because there is no other motor vehicle involved, many victims mistakenly believe that they are not entitled to no-fault insurance benefits.
 However, crashes involving deer are eligible for a claim.
 Through this, a driver injured in a collision with a deer might be able to recover compensation for lost wages, medical bills, required household services, and other associated costs.

-Call a Lawyer to Discuss Common Causes for Michigan Car Wrecks
+Call a Lawyer Michigan Car Accident Attorney

 If you or someone you know has been involved in a car accident due to someone else’s careless or malicious behavior, call a Michigan accident lawyer to discuss your legal options.